DougMidgley/SFMC-SDK/README.md

 Initializes the Auth Object in the SDK.
 The SDK will automatically request a new token if none is valid. the second parameter in the constructor is to persist the information about the initializaiton across requests.
-This reduces the number of requests for token therefore increasing speed between executions
+This reduces the number of requests for token therefore increasing speed between executions (when testing was 2.5 seconds down to 1.5 seconds for one rest and one soap request)

 ```javascript
 const SDK = require('sfmc-sdk');